tbarbette/npf-docs/docs/source/index.rst

 Test scripts defines variables for which NPF runs tests to evaluate their combinations and report performance results.

+NPF will output the results in configurable :ref:`cluster <CSV files>`.

 NPF builds graphs and computes statistical result for each test showing the difference between variables values, different softwares, or the evolution of performances through commits.